dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/sorting-filtering-and-paging-with-the-entity-framework-in-an-asp-net-mvc-application.md

 ms.topic: tutorial
 ---

-# Tutorial: Add sorting, filtering, and paging with the Entity Framework in an ASP.NET MVC application
+# Tutorial: Add sorting, filtering, and paging with Entity Framework in an ASP.NET MVC app

 In the [previous tutorial](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md), you implemented a set of web pages for basic CRUD operations for `Student` entities.
 In this tutorial you add sorting, filtering, and paging functionality to the **Students** Index page.
 You also create a simple grouping page.